intlify/vue-cli-plugin-i18n/README.md

 - **Default in prompt:** `false`
 - **Support project Vue version:** Vue 3 only

-  Wheather use legacy mode API in Vue I18n.
+  Whether use legacy mode API in Vue I18n.
 Default `No` in prompt, for Vue 3 and Vue I18n v9 or later.

 ### `enableBridge`